 In this next game, the focus is on learning word parts and how they change the meaning of the word.

 Prefixes come before the stem of a word, and they modify the meaning.

 You begin with a drawing of four squares next to each other, which creates one large square.

 Inside the four squares, you write the prefix.
 We used dis-, mis-, in- and un-.

-When the leader calls out the word, the player jumps to that word and defines it or uses it in a sentence.
+When the leader calls out a word, the player bounces their ball to get to the correct prefix.
+They must define the word or use it in a sentence to get it correct.